Normalisation has negative effect if there is e.g. a loud click in file

 Try loading for example dou*-09-55-01-*mp3

-#2 Updated by Chris Cannam about 4 years ago
+#2 Updated by Chris Cannam over 4 years ago

 CodedAudioFileReader.cpp:320 onwards for calculation of the normalisation gain during decoding.